Steve Down: The Falls Event Center

 Down founded The Falls Event Center in April 2011, which provides event spaces for small events; the company purchased a portion of the Evergreen Aviation & Space Museum campus and assets out of bankruptcy in 2016.
 In 2017 Down and The Falls Event Center were under SEC investigation and several of the company's centers were in financial straits.
 As of 2018 The Falls Event Center had locations in 5 states.
 In the 2018 lawsuit, investors into the Falls Event Centers allege Down promoted monthly returns approaching 35% and furthermore claim "Down constantly misrepresented the state of the centers and their potential."

 The Wings & Waves Waterpark is an operating waterpark in McMinnville, Oregon, acquired as a portion of the Falls Event Center purchase of Evergreen Aviation and Space Museum’s assets to use for his McMinnville Falls Event Center.
 After the Falls Event Center succumbed to investor lawsuits and bankruptcy, the Wings & Waves Waterpark was purchased out of bankruptcy by Oregon vintner, Bill Stoller.

+In 2018, The Falls Event Center & Steve Down were permanently enjoined by the SEC from future violations of the Securities Act of 1933 after the SEC's complaint against The Falls Event Center and its then-CEO Steve Down for making material misrepresentations about the profitability of the company to investors.
+The complaint alleged that The Falls Event Center was knowingly never profitable while simultaneously representing to investors that some or all of the event centers were and continued to be profitable and that such representations were untrue.
+The settlement allowed Steve Down and the Falls Event Center to avoid admitting or denying the SEC's complaint.